aflansburg/stratumflow/README.md

 # StratumFlow

-A practical and layered approach to handling cloud native job executio on Google Cloud.
+A practical and layered approach to handling cloud native job execution on Google Cloud.

 Designed to work with:
 - Google PubSub